Bhavya-Ahir/portfolio/README.md

-## Please like my repo and add credits if you end up cloning my portfolio or take inspiration from it
+## Please like my repo and add credits if you end up cloning my portfolio or take inspiration from it.

 # Getting Started with Create React App